Brandon-JP-Lambert/practice-to-theory/README.md

 - Resistance to change: Recognize that some participants may be resistant to adopting the new product, and address any concerns or barriers they may have.
 - Reflexivity: Encourage participants to reflect on their own assumptions and biases when considering potential use cases and applications for the new product.
 ```

-## Usage
-To use this repository with generative AI tools like ChatGPT, simply copy the template or the sample workshop text and paste it into the AI tool's input field.
-The AI will then generate relevant underlying theories, concepts, assumptions, and strategies based on the provided instructional plan.

-Remember that this README and the content in this repository are intended to help users generate insights and ideas using AI tools, not as code or scripts for implementation.

 ## Disclaimer